-I am also a registered Birth Trauma practitioner.
-This is a three session programme designed to support you through recovery from a traumatic birth experience.
+I also specialise in seeing parents or couples after a traumatic birth, to support you through recovery from a difficult birth experience or help you prepare for a birth after trauma.
 Please get in touch to think about whether this would be helpful for you.

 As well as these specific programmes, I am also happy to meet with you for therapy during pregnancy, or following birth.
 I run the local Positive Birth Movement meetings too, and would love to meet you to hear about your hopes for your pregnancy and birth.

 There are a lot of misconceptions out there about therapy.
 And so many different kinds of therapy, and so many different therapists, counsellors, psychologists, shrinks – and what’s the difference anyway?
 Let me tell you a bit about me, and a bit about what I offer and feel free to get in touch to see if we could work well together.